Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/sgx-development-setup.md

 Then source ~/Downloads/sgx (e.g. add to .bashrc)

+## Eclipse Plugin

 Install Eclipse ("For C/C++ developers") -> Download: <https://www.eclipse.org/downloads/>

 Add SGX plugin to Eclipse ("Add new software.." in eclipse) -> Download: <https://01.org/intel-software-guard-extensions/downloads>

-Now we're ready to run it.
+Now we're ready to run enclaved code in simulation mode which we can debug from Eclipse.

+### Verifying Functionality with C Node

-Start eclipse and open the project (e.g. _sgx-erlang-extension/erlang-c-node_), build it in eclipse, make sure _enclave\_communicator.erl_ contains your hostname (@...).
+Start eclipse and open the project (e.g. _sgx-erlang-extension/erlang-c-node_), build it in Eclipse, make sure _enclave\_communicator.erl_ contains your hostname (@...).

 Go to the path, set secret cookie and start Erlang.
 You may now use the program!